qodrinzo/arden2bytecode/source.md

 ### Developer Documentation

-The documentation for developers is contained in the source code itself and in various README.md [Markdown](http://en.wikipedia.org/wiki/Markdown) files in the according GitHub repositories.
+The documentation for developers is contained in the source code itself and in various README.md [Markdown](https://en.wikipedia.org/wiki/Markdown) files in the according GitHub repositories.

+{% comment %}
-The Markdown documentation is available in gathered form [on this website](/developerdocs).
+The Markdown documentation is available in gathered form [on this website]({{ site.baseurl }}/developerdocs).
+{% endcomment %}

 ### History

-The programming work was initiated in 2010 by Daniel Grunwald as it can be seen on [GitHub](http://github.com/dgrunwald/arden2bytecode).
+The programming work was initiated in 2010 by Daniel Grunwald as it can be seen on [GitHub](https://github.com/dgrunwald/arden2bytecode).
 Daniel did the major work, namely the bytecode compiler and runtime environment itself.
 In 2010, I forked the repository and added a command line interface.
 Still, work has to be done until Arden2ByteCode is production ready.